- Lauren Wilks

 - Research Interests

-- Domestic labour, care, gender, class, social inequality, migration, mobility, commuting, work and labour, changing/emerging cultures of work, ethnography, qualitative methods, family and personal relationships, South Asia
+- Domestic labour, care, gender, class, social inequality, migration, mobility, commuting, work and labour, changing/emerging cultures of work, ethnography, qualitative methods, family and personal relationships, feminist research, South Asia

-Domestic Work and Daily Commuting in West Bengal, India (working title)
+Domestic Work and Commuting in West Bengal, India

 Funded by the ESRC, and based on sixteen months of ethnographic fieldwork, my research explores the everyday lives and experiences of commuting domestic workers in Kolkata (formerly Calcutta), India.
 Daily commuters are among the growing ranks of ‘live-out’ or ‘visiting’ domestic workers in Kolkata, most of whom work part-time in one or more (usually several) households a day; however, unlike those residing within the city’s limits, commuting domestic workers – who live in rural and peri-urban areas outside the city and who must travel often considerable distances to get to work – are yet to receive proper academic attention.
 My research seeks to address this gap, building on the work of Ray and Qayum (2010), Sen and Sengupta (2016) and others and foregrounding the narratives of commuters who are variously employed to cook, clean, and care in private households across Kolkata.